benidovskaya/Ring/README.md

 # Ring : Pipeline for the analysis of multiplex immunofluorescence stainings.

-In article, please cite the original paper: *to be completed*
+In article, please cite the original paper: Huyghe, N., Benidovskaya, E., Beyaert, S., Daumerie, A., Maestre Osorio, F., Aboubakar Nana, F., Bouzin, C., Van den Eynde, M. Multiplex Immunofluorescence Combined with Spatial Image Analysis for the Clinical and Biological Assessment of the Tumor Microenvironment.
+J. Vis.
+Exp.
+(196), e65220, doi:10.3791/65220 (2023).

 Code written by: Benidovskaya Elena, Beyaert Simon and Huyghe Nicolas (22.02.2023)